In Loving Memory of Those Who Appreciated Jimmy's Music

 This is an opportunity to pay homage to loving family members and loyal friends of Jimmy who had a strong influence on his career.
 These people passed away too soon and we owe it to them to make them a lasting part of Jimmy's life.
 We also want to thank the dedicated fans of Jimmy Wilgus, who took the time to follow Jimmy's career, have inspired him to keep writing by listening to his music, and ask that you take a moment to say a prayer for the souls of those who have passed.
 They will be remembered and missed by all of us.

 Jimmy's uncle, Joseph Rosario Occhipinti, Sr., age 77 of Long Branch, was born in Elizabeth, NJ, and lived in Long Branch for 58 years.
 Joe was the proprietor/Captain of the charter boat, Little Hawk in Atlantic Highlands and founder of Occhipinti & Sons Home Remodeling Co.
-He enjoyed carpentry, hunting and fishing.
-Surviving are his wife of 55 years, Margaret Occhipinti; his son, Joseph Occhipinti and his wife Christine; 2 daughters, Paula Horniacek and her husband James, Maria Occhipinti and Richard MacArthur; 5 grandchildren, Mary Horniacek, James Horniacek, Joseph Occhipinti, Nicholas Occhipinti and Anthony Occhipinti.
+He enjoyed music, carpentry, hunting and fishing.
+He was a member of the Bella Trio, an acappello trio with Jimmy's parents.
+Surviving are his wife of 55 years, Margaret Occhipinti; his son, Joseph Occhipinti and his wife Christine; 2 daughters, Paula Horniacek and her husband James, Maria Occhipinti and her partner Richard MacArthur; 5 grandchildren, Mary Horniacek, James Horniacek, Joseph Occhipinti, Nicholas Occhipinti and Anthony Occhipinti.
 He was predeceased by his grandson Matthew Occhipinti.